ThourayaBchir/energy-information-emergence/README.md

 <br/>

-This is a **substrate‑level dynamical model** built from local diffusion, flux‑thresholded information, hysteretic structure, and collapse on a driven grid/mesh.
+This is a **substrate‑level dynamical model** built from local diffusion, flux‑thresholded information, hysteretic structure, and collapse on a driven grid.
 The current demo (`index.html`) runs on a 2D torus grid with degree‑normalized flux.

 <br/>